 Not budgeting for the full cost is surprisingly common.
 When employers only budget for government fees and forget about medical tests, insurance, typing fees, and Emirates ID, the total comes as a surprise.
 Plan for AED 3,000 to AED 7,000 per employee.

-Finally, contract discrepancies between the MOHRE-registered contract and the actual employment terms can create problems during inspections.
+Contract discrepancies between the MOHRE-registered contract and the actual employment terms can create problems during inspections.
 Make sure the contract you register matches the real terms of employment.
+This includes the salary amount, job title, and working hours.
+MOHRE audits have become more frequent, and discrepancies can result in fines starting at AED 5,000 per violation.

 What Happens When an Employee Leaves

 Once the visa is canceled, the employee receives a 30-day grace period to either leave the UAE, transfer to a new employer, or change their visa status.
+Green visa holders receive a longer grace period of up to six months.
 If the employee wants to move to another company in the UAE, they will need a new employer to sponsor them.
 In most cases, a No Objection Certificate (NOC) from the previous employer is no longer required, following recent labor law reforms, but it is good practice to provide one to facilitate a smooth transition.

 As of 2026, the UAE has introduced several digital improvements to the visa process, including remote sponsorship approval and corporate auto-renewal systems.
 These changes have made the process more efficient, but the fundamental steps remain the same.